Are you a marketer, entrepreneur, or agency with content creation and publishing high up on your to-do list?

 Unless you know how to optimize your content around the anomaly that is Google’s search engine, you’re fighting a losing battle with SERP-focused content.

 But, good news – we’ve compiled plenty of information to guide you on your journey right here, right now.
-Ready?Learning the technique of optimizing your #content for search engines is critical for ranking sites highly in SERPs.
-Learn how in @JuliaEMcCoy's new blog primer to SEO writing Click To Tweet
+Ready?Need to learn how to write great #SEO content?
+Read @JuliaEMcCoy's blog primer to SEO writing Click To Tweet

 The 7-Step SEO Content Writing Checklist